HarshitKhurana/Extras/python/HowDoesItWorks.md

  &emsp; &emsp; <strong>Ques.2:</strong> What has a <b>Virtual Machine</b> got to do with python ? <br>
 </p>
 <b> Let me Explain....</b><br><br>
- &emsp; &emsp; <strong>Ans.1:</strong>    Yeah ByteCode , python actually first compiles the source code and generates the intermediatory bytecode (seen in a .pyc file) which is finally interpreted by the interpreter.
+ &emsp; &emsp; <strong>Ans.1:</strong>    Yeah ByteCode , python actually first compiles the source code and generates the intermediatory bytecode (seen in a ./__pycache__/ directory) which is finally interpreted by the interpreter.

 <img src="./CodeExecution.png">
 <br>